-The trustees may distribute any of the income to any or all of the discretionary beneficiaries or use it for their maintenance, education, advancement or benefit.
-The trustees may make payments to or for one or more of them, and need not ensure that each receives the same amount or benefit.
+The Trustees may distribute any of the income to any or all of the Discretionary Beneficiaries or use it for their welfare.
+The Trustees may make payments to or for one or more of them, and need not ensure that each receives the same amount or benefit.

-If any income of any income year is not paid, applied or retained within 12 months from the end of that income year, the trustees must add it to capital so that it becomes part of the capital of the trust fund and is held on the same trusts.
+If any income of any income year is not paid, applied or retained within 12 months from the end of that income year, the Trustees must add it to capital so that it becomes part of the capital of the trust fund and is held on the same trusts.